 - Introduce things that are related or connected to a topic of interest.

 - Visit places of interest.
 You never know what may click or grab their attention.

 - Volunteer.
 We volunteered at a Farmer’s Market for 9 years.
 After 3 years, Marc started eating a huge variety of fruits and vegetables from having been exposed to them in a work environment.

 - Attend all kinds of events from sports, music, lectures, plays and films – whatever you can get your hands on.
 Not everything will be a success or liked, but it never hurts to try.

 - Participate in many different activities.

 - Travel if you can, even if it’s just an hour’s drive outside of your city or town.
 You’re bound to notice something different.

 - Build on an interest.
 For example, Julia became interested in cats after attending her first cat show.
 She then started following a cat foundation online.
-This lead to the eventual adoption of our first cat (a three year process) which then grew into a work experience job at a pet store, which is leading to a volunteer position with the cat charity once Julia turns 18.
+This lead to the eventual adoption of our first cat (a three year process) which then grew into a work experience job at a pet store, which lead to a volunteer position with the cat charity once Julia turned 18.

 - Talk to people – ask what they do for hobbies, ask about organizations they belong to, be a spectator at something they participate in.

 Exposure to many different things will expand interests and lead to new and exciting things.
 Follow the LILA Principle – leaving things lying around – which allows for children to discover something in their own time and way.
 Every person is unique.
 It is our job to help create a path that leads to a meaningful, rich life.